ShubhamPrakash26/ShubhamPrakash26/README.md

 🔹 **Intel® Unnati Industrial Training Graduate**
 🔹 **Google Android Development using Kotlin**

-I’m always eager to explore new technologies, build impactful projects, and collaborate with like-minded developers.
+I’m always eager to explore new technologies, built impactful projects, and collaborate with like-minded developers.

 ---